cosmos/ibc-go/docs/app-modules/interchain-accounts/auth-modules.md

 # Authentication Modules

-Authentication modules play the role of the `Base Application` as described in [ICS30 middleware](https://github.com/cosmos/ibc/tree/master/spec/app/ics-030-middleware), and enable application developers to perform custom logic when working with the Interchain Accounts controller API. {synopsis}
+Authentication modules play the role of the `Base Application` as described in [ICS30 IBC Middleware](https://github.com/cosmos/ibc/tree/master/spec/app/ics-030-middleware), and enable application developers to perform custom logic when working with the Interchain Accounts controller API. {synopsis}

 The controller submodule is used for account registration and packet sending.
 It executes only logic required of all controllers of interchain accounts.